-- I wish I could help you, but it is just not possible right now.
+- I wish I could help you, but it’s just not possible right now.
 Thank you for thinking of me.

-- I’m really sorry, but I have promised myself that I would say ‘no’ when I realistically can’t meet your expectations/deliver.
+- I’m really sorry, but I have promised myself that I would say ‘no’ when I really can’t meet your expectations/deliver.

 - I promised myself that I would commit my time to [insert project].
-That’s what is important to me right now and I need to stay focused.
+That’s what’s important to me right now and I need to stay focused.

 Learning to say no politely and with confidence has been one of the best things I have done for myself.
-Although challenging at first, it has freed me of feeling any unnecessary guilt, resentment and stress.
+Although challenging at first, it has freed me from feeling any unnecessary guilt, resentment, and stress.

-We should all prioritise and put ourselves first by saying no more.
-Give it a go, and I promise that you will surprise yourself, and probably feel pretty damn good, too.
+We should all put ourselves first by saying no more.
+Give it a go, and I promise that you’ll surprise yourself, and probably feel pretty damn good, too.

 Written by Jodi Geddes, co-founder of Circle In.